viewedlobster/verona/sample/subt/motivation.md

 * TODO think about if there are any motivating examples

 #### Subtype types (`T <: S`)
-Lets us define constraints that can be reused
+Lets us define constraints that can be reused.
+See graph example.
-* TODO: is there anything in specific here

 ##### Related to subject/observer
 Has stuff like this?